Pursuing Dentures in Kitchener?

 Complete dentures cost approximately $1,400 – $1,600.
 Partial dentures come in a few varieties.
-You can get a partial denture made of acrylic or a more durable version reinforced with cast metal.
+Partials come in both acrylic-only and cast-metal-acrylic varieties.
 The pure acrylic partial dentures range in cost from $400 to $800.
 Cast metal partial dentures cost between $1,200 – $1,500.

 My best advice is that you consult your Kitchener Dentist regarding costs associated with dentures.

 Thanks for reading today’s article.
 If you’d like more information on Dentures, please check out my Ultimate FAQ Guide to Dentures.